Fibonaccigirly/New-Classrooms/README.md

 This project focuses on automating the "Contact Us" form on the homepage using Selenium in Visual Studio Code with Python.

 Stack Used:

-Selenium WebDriver
+- Selenium WebDriver
-Visual Studio Code (VS Code)
+- Visual Studio Code (VS Code)
-Python 3.12.0
+- Python 3.12.0
+-
 Instructions for Running the Project:

 Prerequisites:
-Ensure you have Python installed on your machine.
+- Ensure you have Python installed on your machine.
 You can download it here.
-Install the necessary Python packages using the following command in your terminal:
+- Install the necessary Python packages using the following command in your terminal:
-Copy code

 pip install selenium

 Running the Automated Tests:

 To run the automated tests on your local machine, follow these instructions:

-Clone the Repository:
+1. Clone the Repository:

-bash
-Copy code
 git clone https://github.com/your-username/your-repository.git
 cd your-repository

-Open the Project in Visual Studio Code:
+2. Open the Project in Visual Studio Code:

-css
-Copy code
 code .

-Run the Automated Tests:
+3. Run the Automated Tests:

-Open the Python script containing your automated tests (e.g., contact_us_test.py) in VS Code.
+- Open the Python script containing your automated tests (e.g., contact_us_test.py) in VS Code.
-Execute the script by using the VS Code debugger or running the following command in the terminal:
+- Execute the script by using the VS Code debugger or running the following command in the terminal:
-Copy code

 python contact_us_test.py

-View Test Results:
+4. View Test Results:

-The terminal will display the progress and results of the automated tests.
+- The terminal will display the progress and results of the automated tests.
-Any encountered errors or exceptions will be logged for further analysis.
+- Any encountered errors or exceptions will be logged for further analysis.

 Notes:

-Make sure to have the appropriate web drivers (e.g., ChromeDriver) in your system PATH or provide the path explicitly in your script.
+- Make sure to have the appropriate web drivers (e.g., ChromeDriver) in your system PATH or provide the path explicitly in your script.
-Adjust the script according to your file structure and naming conventions.
+- Adjust the script according to your file structure and naming conventions.

 By following these instructions, you should be able to run the automated tests successfully on your local machine.

 Conclusion